DefangLabs/defang-vscode/README.md

 The easiest way to use [Defang](https://defang.io) with VS Code.

-The Defang VS Code Extension automatically configures the DEfang MCP Server.
-This includes built-in tools to allow users to deploy and manage their Defang cloud services with VS Code.
+The Defang VS Code Extension automatically configures the Defang MCP Server.
+This MCP server includes built-in tools to allow users to deploy and manage their Defang cloud services with VS Code.

 ## MCP Tools

+### Estimate

+The `estimate` tool calculates an estimate of the cost of deploying your project with Defang.
+It analyzes your project files and determines the expected monthly cost based on the services defined in your Dockerfiles and compose.yaml files.

 ### Deploy